DylanRussellDev/dylanium-automation/README.md

 This framework includes a variety of features that can handle many validation tasks.

-- Masterthough test execution reports
+- Masterthought and Extent Report test execution reports
 - Validate downloaded files and the text within them
 - Screen recorder that embeds the video within the Masterthought report
 - Perform database validations